prooph/service-bus/docs/message_bus.md

 );
 ```

+The event bus has a listener exception collection mode.
+This means that you can activate the mode and the event bus will
+invoke all event listeners, catch possible exceptions and push them to a exception collection.
+If an exception is caught
+the event bus will throw an `Prooph\ServiceBus\Exception\EventListenerException` at the end which contains all caught listener exceptions.

+To enable the collection mode you can attach the plugin `Prooph\ServiceBus\Plugin\ListenerExceptionCollectionMode`.
+Detach the plugin to deactivate the mode again.

 2) There is a new `dispatch` event replacing all other previously existing events.
 It is controlled by
 event priorities instead.
 So if your previous plugin looked like this: